We are searching for

 Parts Content Data and Addendums

 This section is designed to let you know how many of the car parts were manufactured in the United States.
-If the parts were made outside the U.S., this area of the sticker would show the countries those parts originated from.
+If the parts were made outside the U.S. this area of the Monroney sticker would show the countries those parts originated from.
 It will also show the vehicle's final assembly point.

 The addendums section is for any mark-ups, also known as a dealer market adjustment.
 A dealer market adjustment is an addendum some dealerships add to increase the price of a car based on demand.
 This label section will also show any other additional charges, which can be added for various reasons.
 The reason additional charges were added must be listed by law, so check this area if you think you are being charged unnecessarily.

-What is a VIN?
+What Is a VIN?

-What is a VIN?
+What Is a VIN?

 A VIN, or vehicle identification number, is a 17 character combination of numbers and letters that serves as your vehicle's serial number.
 You can use your VIN for several different purposes, including looking up the information you would normally find on a Monroney window sticker.